PomonaCS/Readmes/6) Autocomplete/README.md

 ## Extra credit
 If you would like some extra credit, create a GUI version of the program that pops up a window, allows the user to select the number of matches to be returned and the file to be used, and then uses a `JComboBox` to get input from the user and display the matches.

+### Appendix A - Which Results to Display

+Suppose you have typed only a few letters.
+If there were no limitations on completions displayed the system would end up displaying hundreds of thousands of possible completions.

+Given that only a limited number of completions are displayed, how do you decide which ones to display?
+This is a difficult question for all searches.
+For an early (and influential) answer, see the paper ["The Anatomy of a Large-Scale Hypertextual Web Search Engine"]( http://ilpubs.stanford.edu:8090/361/) by Brin and Page, founders of Google.

+Typically, the application depends on some historical data on how often certain completions are chosen, and each completion is associated with a number representing its frequency or likelihood of being chosen.